 - Villa Dubrovnik: This hotel is the furthest from Old Town yet it should still only take you 15 minutes to walk to the historic centre.
 Enjoy a luxurious stay in this five-star hotel, which includes views of the bay and the city walls.
 During the summer, the hotel even offers free car rides to Old Town.

-✔ Top neighbourhood to stay for local culture and seaside relaxation
+✔ Top neighbourhood to stay in Dubrovnik for local culture & seaside relaxation

 If you prefer to get away from the touristy Old Town, travel to Lapad.
 This neighbourhood is a little more residential, giving you the chance to mingle with more locals instead of other travellers.
 It’s also on the bay, which provides access to the best beaches in the area.